 Since 2007, SITES has published three reports containing draft guidelines and performance benchmarks followed by extensive reviews of public comments.
 Following the release of the Guidelines and Performance Benchmarks 2009 (version 1), this SITES Rating System was field-tested through a two-year pilot program that involved more than 160 projects.
 Information and knowledge gained from participating pilot projects informed the development of the SITES v2 Rating System and Reference Guide.
 The SITES Rating System is intended to be a living product that will evolve over time as research and experience generate more knowledge.

 The U.S. Green Building Council (USGBC) has been a long-time supporter and stakeholder in the Sustainable Sites Initiative.
 USGBC has incorporated certain SITES credit content into iterations of the LEED ® (Leadership in Energy and Environmental Design) Green Building Rating System™.
 Likewise, SITES has adapted LEED credits as part of its SITES v2 Rating System, when relevant and appropriate.
-Green Building Certification Institute provides project certification to the requirements of the SITES v2 Rating System.
+Green Business Certification Inc. provides project certification to the requirements of the SITES v2 Rating System.